What you need to know about Biden's wartime trip to Israel

 Why isn't Biden going to Amman now?

-Biden was originally scheduled to meet with Jordan's King Abdullah, Egyptian President Abdel Fattah el-Sisi and Palestinian Authority President Mahmoud Abbas during a stop in Amman.
+Biden has been originally scheduled to carry on to Amman after Tel Aviv to meet with Jordan's King Abdullah, Egyptian President Abdel Fattah el-Sisi and Palestinian Authority President Mahmoud Abbas.

 The purpose was to discuss efforts to get humanitarian aid into Gaza — something that has become a growing concern as the territory runs out of food, water and medical supplies.
 Civilians — including American citizens in Gaza — have been unable to leave through the Rafah crossing into Egypt.